evrimfeyyaz/evrimfeyyaz.github.io/_other_projects/startups_middle_east.md

 <img src="/public/projects/startups-middle-east-logo.png" alt="Startups Middle East Logo" class="project-image">

 I hosted a podcast on the startup ecosystem in the Middle East, and interviewed some well-known startup founders and others in the region.
-I had to stop after six episodes, as it was not my full-time job (I was also running my own startup at the same time), and because there wasn't enough interest in the project.
+I had to stop after six episodes, as it was not my full-time job (I was also running my own startup at the time), and because there wasn't enough interest in the project.

 I have since taken down the podcast, but you can still download all the released episodes below: